phxmb/Azure-Virtual-Desktop/README.md

 Select all the applications you want.
 Deselected applications will be removed.

 From my testing, it does not appear to remove OneDrive (per machine) or Teams (per machine)

+Note: Ensure 'Shared Computer Activation' is selected when creating the XML config